Pub/Sub at the edge with Fanout

 Add a backend

 Fanout communicates with a backend server to get instructions on what to do with each new connection.
-To make it easier to get started, the starter kit is configured to allow the Compute service to act as the backend.
+The starter kit is configured to use itself as the backend.
 To make use of this, add a backend called self to your service that directs requests back to the service itself:

 $ fastly backend create --name self -s {SERVICE_ID} --address {PUBLIC_DOMAIN} --port 443 --version latest --autoclone